Amazon Canada: Severance Packages

 Severance for Amazon Canada employees

-In Canada, non-unionized employees at Amazon can get up to 24 months of severance pay when they are fired or laid off from their job.
+In Canada, non-unionized employees at Amazon may get up to 24 months of severance pay when they are fired or laid off from their job.
 This applies to individuals working in any capacity—full-time, part-time, or hourly—in Ontario, Alberta, and British Columbia.
+Contractors may also be entitled to severance pay due to employee misclassification.

 Severance is the compensation provided to non-unionized workers in Canada by their employer when they are terminated without cause.